Becheler/Becheler.github.io/index.md

 I am a French Postdoctoral Fellow at the
 [University of Michigan](https://lsa.umich.edu/eeb/people/postdoctoral-fellows/arnaud-becheler.html),
-mainly working on simulation models for population genetics.
+mainly working on simulation models for population genetics and phylogeography.

 I love to collaborate with a bunch of people:
 - **biologists** who come with some data and a broad question about Nature,